vijithassar/lit/hello-world.rb.md

 ## A Simple Example

-This is a demonstration of "literate programming".
+This is a demonstration of "literate programming."
 You are currently looking at a source code file, but instead of containing only code, it's a more elaborate document written with [Markdown](https://daringfireball.net/projects/markdown/syntax), a popular shorthand syntax for writing HTML.

 Interspersed with the written prose are occasional blocks of code.
 In this case, the programming language being used is [Ruby](https://www.ruby-lang.org/en/), in which the [puts](https://ruby-doc.org/core-2.1.3/IO.html#method-i-puts) method can **put** a **s**tring of text into the terminal.